buddypress/buddypress/docs/contributor/documentation/README.md

 > [!NOTE]
 > To write documentation resources so that they can be displayed immediately into the BuddyPress GitHub repository and synchronized with a documentation website of the [BuddyPress.org network](https://buddypress.org) (in a near future, once we have a v1 ready), you need to use the [GitHub Markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) language.

-That being said, if code writers are very comfortable with Markdown, GitHub and collobarating using Pull Requests, some of you might find it too complex.
+That being said, if code writers are very comfortable with Markdown, GitHub and collaborating using Pull Requests, some of you might find it too complex.
 If so, no worries: our main challenge is to have an up to date **content** for our documentation resources.

 ### Contributing without GitHub